For educational purposes only

 Natural diet (a referenced perspective will follow, but will take time to compile)

-One of the sticking points appears to be phytates, oxalates, lectins and gluten.
+Some of the sticking points appear to be phytates, oxalates, lectins and gluten.
 For special populations - we need to look at these more carefully.
-For the majority it appears a balanced diet of the past seems to be the best! i.e. less wholemeal, soaking beans before cooking and nuts before eating.

 More information will be added, as and when I get more time to research and write.
 The above is subject to change; since my learning, nutritional health and its science is an ongoing process - and this area of science is very complex and ambiguous even amongst the 'experts'.